 (Below) Looking north from the top of The Knock, the wee hill just behind the pleasant town of Crieff.
 Plenty of heather in this early autumn pic.

 The Knock lies on the Highland Boundary Fault, so you look north into the Highlands from this point.
 Crieff has lots of nice places to stay and is a good central touring point for this part of Scotland.

 Where to go for an off-the-beaten-track view: Duncan Ban MacIntyre Monument, Dalmally

 (Pictured here) View looking west from the Duncan Ban MacIntyre Monument with Loch Awe leading away to the south-west.
 Ben Cruachan out of shot on the right.

 This is one of those views that really need panorama mode – and, even then, the less-than-scenic power lines get in the way!

 Anyway, signed from Dalmally (or just keep driving uphill), this makes a good stopping point on the road to Oban, as an alternative to Kilchurn Castle (especially if you don’t like walking far!)

-(Pictured here) All right, I agree, it isn’t exactly a view, but it is time to remind ourselves that some of these views are also good places for picnics.
+(Pictured here, probably somewhere above) All right, I agree, it isn’t exactly a view, but it is time to remind ourselves that some of these views are also good places for picnics.

-A snapshot of a little carbohydrate-festival – sitting on the base of the Monument, taking in the view and enjoying some Scottish shortbread I think!
+It’s a snapshot of a little carbohydrate-festival – sitting on the base of the Monument, taking in the panorama and enjoying some Scottish shortbread I think!